-- In a combine the whole wheat pastry flour, cornstarch, salt, and baking soda.
+- In a medium bowl, combine the whole wheat pastry flour, cornstarch, salt, and baking soda.
 Set aside.

 - In a large bowl, beat the mashed avocado, sugars, vanilla, egg and the egg yolk, with an electric mixer.
 Beat until well combined, and there is no lumps.

 - Slowly stir the flour mixture into the avocado mixture.